 Finding an available parking space on the streets of Manhattan can be a frustrating and time-consuming endeavor.
-Even if you luck into a space, confusing signs and expired meters can lead to expensive parking tickets.
+Even if you luck into a parking space, confusing signs, and expired meters can lead to expensive tickets.
 It's no easy feat to figure out just where to park in New York City.

 It's no wonder, then, that so many New York drivers rely on parking garages.
 Parking in a garage will cost you more than parking on the street, but it will also save you time and headaches when you're in a hurry.

 According to Park It!
 Guides, a directory of Manhattan parking garages, there are 1,100 off-street parking garages and 100,000 spaces in outdoor parking lots in Manhattan.
-New York parking garages range from the tiny (the one at 324 W. 11th Street has just 7 spaces) to the enormous (the garage at Pier 40/West Street has 3,500 spaces).
+New York parking garages range from the tiny (the one at 324 West 11th Street has just seven spaces) to the enormous (the garage at Pier 40 and West Street has 3,500 spaces).

-Most people tip the parking garage valet.
-According to Margot Tohn's research, the typical tip is $1 to $2.
-Some monthly parkers also give a larger tip during the holiday season.
+When planning a budget for your parking in NYC, you should also factor in a tip for the parking garage valet.
+According to Margot Tohn's research, the typical tip is a few dollars, but some monthly parkers also give a larger tip during the holiday season.
 She suggests tipping when you drop off your car for a little extra goodwill toward the valet taking care of your vehicle.